-Not long after my mid-week trip to Santa Cruz (the last I would make as a freelance writer), I accepted an offer for a tech writing job in Silicon Valley.
+Not long after my mid-week trip to Santa Cruz, I accepted an offer for a tech job in Silicon Valley.
 My whole world shifted from freelance to full-time, summer came quickly, and the calendar flipped through June, July, and August at rapid pace.
-By the time Labor Day rolled around, I’d all but forgotten about my trip to the tea house and my encounter with the man who had the big black dog and the very nice smile.
+By the time Labor Day rolled around, I’d all but forgotten about my trip to the teahouse or my encounter with the man and the big black dog.

 I became occupied instead with another man.
 This one had thick brown hair, dark focused eyes, and a dimple that he played up whenever he could.
 We’d crossed paths after a concert the summer before, and as luck or fate or misfortune would have it, ended up at the same venue the following season, only this time our tickets were side by side.

-The evening ended in an embrace, which then turned into more, which is what I had wanted since the day I set eyes on him.
-Yet that night I went to sleep more anxious than excited.
-I heard nothing from the man for several days after.
+The evening ended in an embrace, which then turned into more, which is what I had wanted since the day we crossed paths.
+But that night I went to sleep more anxious than excited.
+I heard nothing from him for several days after.

 We’d already made plans to grab food the next week, which he didn’t confirm until late Monday morning.
-I spent most of the work day rehearsing for the conversation I assumed would be coming with dinner.
-I shoved a fistful of justifications in one pocket and a notebook of dreamy ideals in the other.
+I spent most of my work day rehearsing for the conversation that was coming with dinner.
 I wanted so badly for things to work out.
 But I’ve learned not to trust when I want things that much.

 Later that afternoon I went for a run to clear my head.
-I pulled out my phone to put on some music, and noticed a missed call from a 650 number, along with a voicemail.
+I pulled out my phone to put on some music, and noticed a missed call, along with a voicemail.

 I pressed play.

 “Hi Amanda…I know it’s been a while.
 A few months back you met a gentleman and his black dog on Montara State Beach.
 I believe we had dinner plans that fell through, so…hope you’re well and give me a call when you get this.”